amfairley/nunisi/DEV.md

 You can also fork the GitHub repository to collaborate by once logged into GitHub by:
 - Go to the repository for this project, [nunisi](https://github.com/amfairley/nunisi).
 - Click the Fork button in the top right corner and create a new fork.

+## Apps
+Each section of functionality for the website were sequestered into their own apps in order to maximise the readability and reusablity of the code.
+The apps are:<br>
+**Templates**: Though not technically an app, the base template of the app and core css is stored here and reused throughout the website.<br>

 ## Deployment